 Before I insult too many people, let’s baseline ourselves.
 There are two common definitions of ‘buy the dip.’
 As my good friend Andy wrote:

 Scenario 1: You’re holding lots of cash for many years, waiting for a big crash.
-And then you buy after the crash.
+And then you buy after that crash.
 This is certainly a form of “timing the market.”
 But is it the same as “buying the dip?”

 Scenario 2: You’re holding a small amount of cash, expecting to deploy it in the market in the next few weeks.
 You wait for a single “red day” of stock market decreases before buying.
 Even if the market only drops ~1%, you “buy that dip.”
 Rinse and repeat on a weekly or monthly basis.